Since 3.0This functionality is available since version 3.0.

 Synchronization policy applies to all synchronization flavors by default.
 The idea is that midPoint will react to any change always in the same way regardless of how the change was detected.
 These mechanisms help keeping the policies simple and consistent.
 However, if an exception to this rule is needed, it can be configured e.g. by using a channel limitation (see below).

 objectSynchronization section contains synchronization setting for a specific types of resource objects.

-MidPoint determines which definition to use based on kind of the resource object.
+MidPoint determines which definition to use based on kind, intent and object class of the resource object.

 objectSynchronization section is used for each event.

 name and description of the object synchronization section are used for debugging purposes

 objectClass defines a resource object class for which this definition applies.
 Only objects of this object class will be processed by this definition.